trisha-fernandes/Data-Analysis-Portfolio/README.md

 ### Cyclistic Capstone Project

 Here is the presentation with insights and recommendations in a video format.
 Click on the below image or the link.
 [![Watch the video](https://img.youtube.com/vi/OBbkDIB5tcs/maxresdefault.jpg)](https://youtu.be/OBbkDIB5tcs)

 #### [Click to watch the above video on YouTube](https://youtu.be/OBbkDIB5tcs)

-I have created a video of the entire cleaning process.
+I have also created a video of the entire cleaning process.
 Click on the below image or the link.
 [![Watch the video](https://img.youtube.com/vi/ov8Koceivsc/maxresdefault.jpg)](https://youtu.be/ov8Koceivsc)

 #### [Click to watch the above video on YouTube](https://youtu.be/ov8Koceivsc)